jsCONFIG/client-service-bridge/README.md

 # client-service-bridge
-Bridge tools for client-service which running on phantomjs environment.
-Must be used with "client-service".
+Bridge tools for "client-service".
+Running on phantomjs environment.

 ### Install
 ```